New Learning Potential 2.0 App upgrade

 One of the most effective ways parents and families can help children to do better at school is to make sure they go to school every day.
 School attendance has a major influence on educational outcomes.
 Students who attend school regularly are more likely to achieve better results at school and are more likely to complete their schooling.

-Visit the Department of Education’s new Parent Engagement in Learning webpage for more tips and information to help you get involved in your child’s learning.
+Visit the Department of Education’s Parent Engagement in Learning webpage for more tips and information to help you get involved in your child’s learning.

 What is the Australian Government doing to support parent engagement?